zimmer-m/zimmer-m.github.io/_news/announcement_10_05_23.md

 related_posts: false
 ---

 I presented our poster ["How I Learned to Stop Worrying and Love Retraining"](https://arxiv.org/abs/2111.00843) at ICLR2023 in Kigali, Rwanda!
-You can find all information in the publications below.
+You can find all information in the list of publications below.